 What happens if you don't center the wheel?

-Ignoring a run-out wheel may seem harmless at first, but over time things can get complicated.
-Some of the most common problems are:
+Ignoring a loose wheel may seem harmless at first, but over time, things can get complicated.
+Some of the most common problems include:

 -

-Uneven spoke tension : This causes some spokes to work harder than they should, and sooner or later they end up breaking.
+Uneven tension on the spokes: This causes some to work more than necessary, and sooner or later they end up breaking.

 -